 Buying Perfume is not as simple as it sounds, so it’s important to do some research before spending any of your hard earned cash.
 You may have fallen in love with a particular perfume, but make sure the feeling is mutual.
-Your body chemistry may be to blame.
+Your body chemistry can elevate your signature scent or harm it.

 1. The Acidity Of Your Skin